dipu-ray/Phitron-B7/Introduction to C++ for DSA/Week 02-String, Class, Objects/Module 05-String Class In C++/README.md

 - String iterators functions
 - Input with spaces in String
 - We using `getline()` function
-- We using `stringstream` in String
+- We using `stringstream` in Strings

 ## Quiz: Module 05
 - `Total Questions: 10`